MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migrate-data.md

 In both examples, you will be making updates to an existing runtime service.
 When you get to the point of the wizard where you can specify an existing runtime services name, open the Microsoft Integration Runtime Service Manager and enter the runtime name in the field in the wizard; you will not be allowed to copy/paste.
 The runtime service will identify that you are making updates to an existing service and will not create a new one.

 Complete the steps in the wizard to update the runtime service.
 If the change was related to adding tenants to an existing service, a new data pipeline will be created for that tenant.
-Changing your migration schedule or regenerating an Azure Data Factory (ADF) key may be done using the **Cloud Migration Management** page in your [!INCLUDE[prod_short](../developer/includes/prod_short.md)] online.
+Regenerating an Azure Data Factory (ADF) key may be done using the **Cloud Migration Management** page in your [!INCLUDE[prod_short](../developer/includes/prod_short.md)] online.
 For more information, see the [Run the assisted setup guide](#run-the-assisted-setup-guide) section.

 > [!TIP]
 > If you are using [!INCLUDE[prod_short](../developer/includes/prod_short.md)] on-premises, the same setup guide is also available in your on-premises solution.
 You will automatically be redirected to your [!INCLUDE[prod_short](../developer/includes/prod_short.md)] online to continue the configuration process.